FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 {% include _image.liquid src="/assets/img/blogs/spring-fusionauth/fusionauth-issuer-url.png" alt="Configuring the JWT issuer URL in FusionAuth." class="img-fluid" figure=false %}

-Then head over to your FusionAuth application, and edit it.
+Then head over to your FusionAuth application and edit it.
 Choose the "JWT" tab on the settings page, and enable JWT by setting the toggle to on.
 Then configure the JSON web tokens with the following values:

 - "JWT duration": 3600
 - "Access Token signing key": Access token signing key generated for application <name> (RS256)